-Mr. Baird is the executive director of product operations at Laureate Education Inc. and a professor of organizational behavior at Stevenson University.
+Mr. Baird is Vice President of Operations at Mosaic Learning Inc. and a professor of organizational behavior at Stevenson University.
 He received his bachelor’s degree in communication from Loyola University in Maryland and an MBA from Walden University.
 In addition to serving on Acts4Youth’s Board since September 2013, he is the co-chair of the PENCIL committee supporting the advancement of underprivileged youth in Baltimore City.
 His interest was piqued in Acts4Youth when he heard about its unique mission and goals.
 He hopes to help expand the program to more schools.
 Mr. Baird lives in Lutherville, Maryland.

 Mark H. Felder is a senior portfolio management director.
 He is also an elder and chair of the Stewardship and Commitment Council at Second Presbyterian Church.
 He holds a B.S. from Drexel University as well as an MBA from the Kellogg School of Management at Northwestern University.
 It is his strong relationship with Second Presbyterian and its solid relationship with Acts4Youth that led him to become involved with the organization in September of 2014.
 Acts4Youth’s potential to change lives in his community, and that of his church, is his favorite aspect of the program.
 He is a resident of Baltimore, Maryland.

-Mark Gratzer is a senior internal consultant in leadership and organization development at Northrop Grumman Electronic Systems.
+Mark Gratzer is an independent consultant in coaching and leadership and organizational development.
+Prior to this new phase of his career, he worked internally at Northrop Grumman Electronic Systems and Eastman Kodak Company and as an external consultant.
 He holds a B.S. in mathematics and secondary education from the State University of New York at Brockport.
 He also spent one year studying at Westminster Theological Seminary.
 He first became involved with Acts4Youth as a volunteer and coach and has served on the board since June of 2012.
-His favorite aspect of the program is the on-going one-on-one mentoring.
-He believes that the individual and personal touch is critical to Acts4Youth’s mission.
+He is currently Board Chair.